Perché il mio eczema facciale peggiora in estate?

 Febbre da fieno - if you have atopic dermatitis you are significantly more likely to suffer with hay fever.
 In turn, hay fever can be a trigger for eczema flare ups1.

 High temperatures - if you have hay fever, a warm, windy day can blow pollen into the air and onto your face.
-Sweating in the heat can also aggravate eczema because sweat contains salts that can irritate broken skin2.
+Sudorazione in the heat can also aggravate eczema because sweat contains salts that can irritate broken skin2.

 Nuoto - chemicals used to treat pool water may irritate the skin.